astropy/astroquery/docs/gaia/gaia.rst

   >>> Gaia.MAIN_GAIA_TABLE = "gaiadr3.gaia_source"  # Reselect Data Release 3, default

 The following example searches for all the sources contained in an squared region of side = 0.1 degrees around an specific point in RA/Dec coordinates.
+The results are sorted by distance (``dist``) in ascending order.

 .. doctest-remote-data::